jquery/learn.jquery.com/page/events/triggering-event-handlers.md

 title   : Triggering Event Handlers
 level: intermediate
 source: http://jqfundamentals.com/legacy
 attribution:
   - jQuery Fundamentals
 ---

 jQuery provides a way to trigger the event handlers bound to an element without any user interaction via the `.trigger()` method.

-## What handlers can be .trigger()'d
+## What handlers can be .trigger()&rsquo;d?

-jQuery's event handling system is a layer on top of native browser events.
-When an event handler is added using `.on("click",function() {...})`, it can be triggered using jQuery's `.trigger("click")`because jQuery stores a reference to that handler when it is originally added.
-Additionally, it will trigger the javascript inside the "onclick" attribute.
+jQuery&rsquo;s event handling system is a layer on top of native browser events.
+When an event handler is added using `.on( "click", function() {...} )`, it can be triggered using jQuery&rsquo;s `.trigger( "click" )` because jQuery stores a reference to that handler when it is originally added.
+Additionally, it will trigger the JavaScript inside the `onclick` attribute.
 The `.trigger()` function cannot be used to mimic native browser events, such as clicking on a file input box or an anchor tag.
-This is because, there is no event handler attached using jQuery's event system that corresponds to these events.
+This is because, there is no event handler attached using jQuery&rsquo;s event system that corresponds to these events.

 ```